-Here’s a recipe you must try- especially in the fall and winter months: Pumpkin Scalloped Potatoes.
+Here’s a recipe you must try- Pumpkin Scalloped Potatoes – especially in the fall and winter months.

-I’ve included a short video toward the end of this post showing you how to make this recipe.
-Watch that, and then print out the complete recipe below so you can make it at home!
+I’ve included a short video in this post showing you how to make this recipe.
+Watch that, and then print out the complete recipe at the end of this post so you can make it at home!

 They’re a delightful dish of yams and Yukon Gold potatoes three-stories-high, layered with pumpkin cream and cheese.